Lengo language: Negative taigha

 Of all the ways to express negation in Lengo, the modal taigha 'NEG' is the most versatile and often used.
 It can be used to negate verbs in statements, like in (16):

 In (17) and (18), taigha appears at the very beginning of the serial verb construction, and the realis locative t-i appears between the negator and the article na.
 The entire serial verb construction is negated by taigha.

 Sometimes the construction taigha na undergoes elision and is shortened to tai'na, note that the apostrophe exerted here is not a glottal stop but is merely an indicator to know that the word comes from the two root words taigha and na an example of this is in (19):

-It is important to note that this shortened form tai'na 'NEG' should not be confused with tai'na 'LOC'.
+This shortened form tai'na 'NEG' should not be confused with tai'na 'LOC'.
 Refer to example (20), which shows both homophones in use: the first being the locative and the second (bolded) being the combined modal and article.

 Taigha is flexible and can be used to create negative polar questions and answer polar questions, as in examples (21), (22) and (23).

 Example (21) is a negative polar question which can be answered with either eo 'yes' or taigha 'no'.
 Answering with eo would mean 'yes, I have not seen your basket', whereas answering with taigha would mean 'no, I have seen it'.

 In example (22), taigha is used to answer a polar question in the negative.
 In (23), taigha is modified by an adverbial, vata 'yet'.

 In (24), o taigha 'or NEG' is added to the end of the sentence to create an alternative question.

 A content question can also be answered with taigha, as in (25).